jmrphy/other-life-nano/src/content/blog/spinoza.md

 <p>— Don Garrett - The Cambridge Companion to Spinoza-Cambridge University Press (2022).pdf</p>
 </blockquote>

 <h4 id="networks-rijnsburg-study">2.
-Informal study‑group on *Short Treatise* / *Ethics* drafts.</h4>
+Informal study‑group on <em>Short Treatise</em> / <em>Ethics</em> drafts—A Rare Circle of Discipleship in Rieuwertsz's Bookshop.</h4>
-<p>During his Rijnsburg period, Spinoza maintained close ties with his circle of friends and followers back in Amsterdam.
-This group functioned as an informal study club, intensively discussing early drafts of Spinoza's philosophical works, including the *Korte Verhandeling* (*Short Treatise on God, Man, and His Well-Being*), likely in its Dutch version, and subsequently early versions of the *Ethics* (Israel, 2023).
-Key members included Simon de Vries, Pieter Balling, and Lodewijk Meyer, with figures like Van den Enden, Jelles, and Rieuwertsz also possibly involved (Israel, 2023).
-This group provided crucial feedback and acted as a first audience for Spinoza's developing system.
-A letter from Simon de Vries vividly illustrates the seriousness and collaborative spirit of this circle:</p>
+<p>One of the most remarkable and underappreciated aspects of Spinoza's intellectual life is the intense discipleship that formed around his work during the Rijnsburg period.
+Even after Spinoza left Amsterdam for Rijnsburg, his closest friends and readers in the city did not simply lose touch or drift away.
+Instead, they continued to follow Spinoza's work, and continued to discuss it in Jan Rieuwertsz's bookshop.
+This was no ordinary reading circle: these men—Simon de Vries, Pieter Balling, Lodewijk Meyer, and others including Van den Enden, Jelles, and Rieuwertsz himself—devoted themselves to a painstaking, line-by-line study of Spinoza's early manuscripts, especially the <em>Korte Verhandeling</em> (<em>Short Treatise on God, Man, and His Well-Being</em>) and the <em>Ethics</em> (Israel, 2023).</p>
+<p>What makes this point so extraordinary is not just the intellectual seriousness of the group, but the depth of their commitment to Spinoza's project.
+They did not merely read or discuss his work—they treated it as a living philosophical system to be mastered, defended, and, if necessary, clarified through direct correspondence with the author.
+The group functioned as a true school of discipleship, with each member taking turns to explain, prove, and debate the propositions, and then collectively writing to Spinoza for further guidance.
+The fact that all this took place completely outside of institutions, motivated by nothing but an authentic, shared passion for truth-seeking underscores the crucial role of organic private networks in the production of significant independent scholarship (see also <a href="#secrets-infrastructure">Section II.H</a> and <a href="#networks-amsterdam-cartesian">III.A.3</a>).</p>
+<p>A letter from Simon de Vries vividly illustrates the seriousness and collaborative spirit of this circle:</p>
 <blockquote>
 <p>"As for our group, it is arranged in this way: one of us (but each one takes his turn) reads through, explains according to his own conception, and then proves everything, following the sequence and order of your propositions.
 Then if it happens that one cannot satisfy the other, we have thought it worthwhile to make a note of it and to write to you, so that, if possible, it may be made clearer to us, and under your guidance we may be able to defend the truth against those who are superstitiously religious and Christian, and to stand against attacks of the whole world."</p>
 <p>— Simon de Vries to Spinoza, Letter 8 (cited in Garrett, Cambridge Companion)</p>
 </blockquote>
-<p>This demonstrates the group's role not just in understanding Spinoza's work but in preparing to defend it, highlighting their function as dedicated disciples and intellectual allies.</p>
+<p>This was not just a group seeking to understand Spinoza's philosophy, but one preparing to defend it publicly and to live by its principles—a testament to the rare kind of discipleship Spinoza inspired.
+Their efforts provided crucial feedback, acted as the first audience for his developing system, and helped ensure the survival and eventual publication of his most important works.</p>
 <blockquote>
 <p>"It was the Korte Verhandeling in its Dutch rather than Latin version, then that was intensively studied and discussed by the group.
 This too is significant.
 Spinoza's written legacy survives today largely in Latin, but his original emergence as a philosopher occurred in an extramural, non-academic context, an Amsterdam discussion forum chiefly attuned to the everyday vernacular."</p>
 <p>— Prof Jonathan I. Israel - Spinoza, Life and Legacy-Oxford University Press (2023) (1).pdf</p>